Light Flight Hot Air Balloons, Inc. & Barnstormer Aero

 We take an active role in the community by making ourselves available to speak about hot air ballooning at schools, service organizations, and any other group.
 We have donated time and balloon rides to various groups throughout the years for community fund raisers and other non-profit activities.
 We support scouting and 4H in particular.
 Our balloons have been set up for display to school children at almost every elementary and middle school in Harford County and quite a few in Baltimore county.

 What to do if you have a problem or a complaint

 We want to know of any problems or issues with the operation of our aircraft or any balloon that you may encounter.
 If it is not our company, we will assist you in identifying and contacting the appropriate party.
 If you observe any member of our crew behaving inappropriately, flying improperly, or driving poorly, we encourage you to notify our office.
 You may do so anonymously if you wish; just understand that it limits our ability to address the issue.
 We would rather be able to respond to your concerns by letting you know how the issue was addressed.
 You may contact us by:

 By Mail @ Light Flight Balloons, Inc.

 Please provide as much information as possible to assist us in addressing the issue.
 The date, time, and specific location or address.
 A description of the balloon - a color pattern is helpful.
 What happened - be clear and concise.
 Your name and contact information, to assist us with any questions that we may have and to provide you with information on how your issue was handled.

 We firmly believe that most problems and misunderstandings can be cleared up with common courtesy and an understanding of one another's position obtained thru meaningful dialogue.
 We are happy to listen to issues and complaints in a civil manner.
-It is our desire, to work together, to reach a solution or reasonable compromise.
+It is our desire, to work together, to reach a solution or a reasonable compromise.